mauricext4fs/vtiger-docker/README.md

 - yourdomain.tld.crt
 - yourdomain.tld.key

-Where tld is .com / .ch or whatever root domain of your hostname.
+Where tld is .com / .ch or whatever root domain you are using for your hostname.

-The reason why you must install the certificate in two different places is that docker-proxy is "proxying" the request directly to vtiger.
-However, PHP developers have not been using the proper $_SERVER var to detect that SSL is in used (when the proxy is SSL then no need to run SSL internally).
+The reason why you must install the certificate in two different places is that docker-proxy is "proxying" the request directly to Vtiger.
+However, PHP developers have historicaly not been using the proper $_SERVER vars to detect that SSL is in used.
 Consequently, we must use SSL on the internal path Nginx server as well as on the docker-proxy, hence, two places to setup the SSL certificate.